 The opinions of experts in the areas of strengths, weaknesses, opportunities, and threats are quantified by the Likert scale.
 As industry experts reported multiple variables for each factor: strengths, weaknesses, opportunities, and threats.
 By considering the Likert scale rating provided to experts, each variable is evaluated with a numeric (1-5) value.
-According to the weighted evaluation of experts, the different variables of the determined intensity factors are listed in Table 3. different variables Weakness, Similarly, of Opportunity, and Threat are shown in Table 4, Table 5, Table 6, and Table 7.
+According to the weighted evaluation of experts, the different variables of the determined intensity factors are listed in Table 3.
+Similarly, the different variables of Weakness, Opportunity, and Threat are shown in Table 4, Table 5, Table 6, and Table 7.